ASDev-Official/shopsync-docs/docs/user-guide/offline-mode.md

 4. Download remote changes
 5. Resolve any conflicts
 6. Update local cache
-7. Notify user of completion
+7. Mark sync as complete in the app

 ## Next Steps